pachyderm/docs/content/staging/pipeline-spec/datum-timeout.md

 label: optional
 ---

-`datum_timeout` determines the maximum execution time allowed for each datum.
-The value must be a string that represents a time value, such as `1s`, `5m`, or `15h`.
-This parameter takes precedence over the parallelism or number of datums, therefore, no single datum is allowed to exceed this value.
-By default, `datum_timeout` is not set, and the datum continues to be processed as long as needed.
+## Spec

 ```s
 {
     "datum_timeout": string,
 }
 ```

+## Behavior

+- Not set by default, allowing a datum to process for as long as needed.
+- Takes precedence over the parallelism or number of datums; no single datum is allowed to exceed this value.
+- The value must be a string that represents a time value, such as `1s`, `5m`, or `15h`.

+## When to Use